pmgducati/Blue-Retro-AIO-Units/README.md

 Currently I have Gamecube, 3DO and PCEngine/Turbografx 16 complete and verified.
 I have PCBs enroute for Saturn, Nintendo 64, Virtual Boy, PSX/PS2 and NES.
 Once they are verified I will merge the branch.

+Once I complete this round of PCB's I will start working on the housings for each system.

 Please post any requests for a PCB from darthcloud's list and I am happy to make it.

 ![PXL_20220302_221752797](https://user-images.githubusercontent.com/20894227/156474332-4d7819eb-1828-4424-8080-2f1addeb1904.jpg)